Ways to Make the House More Wheelchair Accessible and a Healthy Environment

 Methods for Seniors Using Wheelchair to Stay Healthy

-There are many activities seniors can still enjoy while being wheelchair-bound.
+There are many activities seniors can still enjoy while using a wheelchair.
 Here is some helpful advice for seniors using wheelchairs to remain engaged and connected.

 - Exercise Daily: Seniors who are in a wheelchair can still exercise and stay physically healthy.
 Wheelchair exercises will help the body prevent soreness, improve mental health, and have better moods.
 In addition, exercise can increase happiness, reduce stress, increase energy levels, and improve sleep.